10 Tips for Keeping Your Dog Away From Your Christmas Tree

 avoid-decorations-2

 Edible decorations can also be an issue.
-Chocolate is toxic to dogs and cats, as are many artificial sweeteners used in candy.
+Chocolate is toxic to dogs and cats, as are many artificial sweeteners in candy.
 This means no candy canes, either.

 Popcorn garlands are another popular Christmas tradition.
 It may look cute, but using any kind of food on your tree will only encourage your pet to explore.
 It’s best to avoid them all.